mche0126/IEPP2021S2/README.md

 For the third iteration, we planned to develop some menu comparision features, which can compare different menus with their nutrients and ingredients.

 ## Technology used
+The website backend is using Java Spring framework which integrated Spring Boot, Spring MVC, and Srping Security module in this project.
+The frontend is created by using jQuery, BootStrap framework, and used some d3 package for data visualization.

-The framework for this website is Java Spring Boot.
-The data for the website is stored in external servers and accessed by requests and an API.
+The data for the website is stored in external servers and accessed by requests and RESTful API.

+Major programming language used in this project including: Java,, HTML, JavaScript, and CSS.

 ## Data sources
 The carbon emissions calculator data comes from the following datasets: